rdlauer/articles/blues/tracking-hackster/Global GPS Asset Tracking for Dummies.md

 ### Step 2: Tell Notecard the Type of Battery

-Now those `voutbound` and `vinbound` parameters above are really important, especially in low-power scenarios.
-We therefore need to tell the Notecard which *type* of power supply its using, so it knows which voltage thresholds to compare it to:
+Those `voutbound` and `vinbound` parameters above are really important, especially in low-power scenarios.
+We therefore need to tell the Notecard which *type* of power supply it's using, so it knows which voltage thresholds to compare it to:

 ```
 {